cheblin/AdHoc-protocol/README.md

 # Channels

 To join nodes interfaces, **AdHoc protocol** has channels entities.
-Like nodes, they declare at the top-level of description file with java `class` construction and consist of three parts.
+Like nodes, they declare at the top-level of description file with java **NONE PUBLIC** `class` construction and consist of three parts.
-Channel type after `extends` keywords and two connected interfaces after `implements`.
+Channel type, after `extends` keyword, and two connected interfaces after `implements`.
+Its `class` has an empty body.
 ```java
 package org.company.some_namespace;